for e.e. cummings

 a little empty mahogany office with a wastebasket of broken pencils. it's bolted from the outside but the poets don't know. they think

-they are the only ones that made it to heaven. it goes straight to their heads, you know, like they're peacocks. when i die i'll meet you there,
+they are the only ones that made it to heaven. it goes straight to their heads, the poetry, like they're peacocks. when i die i'll meet you there, i suppose,

 and ask you how you've been.